onliashish/timeseries_ttm_model_StockMarket/README.md

 ## Model Releases (along with the branch name where the models are stored):

 - **512-96:** Given the last 512 time-points (i.e. context length), this model can forecast up to next 96 time-points (i.e. forecast length) in future.
-Recommended for hourly and minutely resolutions (Ex.
-10 min, 15 min, 1 hour, etc)  (branch name: main)
+This model is targeted towards a forecasting setting of context length 512 and forecast length 96 and recommended for hourly and minutely resolutions (Ex.
+10 min, 15 min, 1 hour, etc).   (branch name: main)

 - **1024-96:** Given the last 1024 time-points (i.e. context length), this model can forecast up to next 96 time-points (i.e. forecast length) in future.
-Recommended for hourly and minutely resolutions (Ex.
-10 min, 15 min, 1 hour, etc) (branch name: 1024-96-v1)
+This model is targeted towards a long forecasting setting of context length 1024 and forecast length 96 and recommended for hourly and minutely resolutions (Ex.
+10 min, 15 min, 1 hour, etc). (branch name: 1024-96-v1)

 - Stay tuned for more models !